-In 2003 some short maturity corn was used as a replant crop in Lamb Co.
-Since then several producers have considered replanting shorter-season corn, in part, because they feel they can contract a good price that makes corn more competitive than grain sorghum and other crops.
-Some hybrids have short enough maturity (95 day range) that can fit the production system on late plantings, but don't cut yourself short on maturity.
-One company agronomist suggests that in Lamb Co. a corn maturity hybrid should be planted such that black layer can be obtained no later than October 15, which is only ~10 before the average killing frost date at Littlefield.
+Since about 2003 some short maturity corn has been used to either double crop after wheat or plant in hailout situations northwest of Lubbock, and yields with substantial inputs can still achieve 10,000 lbs./A in some cases.
+In 2008 even more producers are considering late corn because prices are strong, which may lead to a greater return on investment and out competes grain sorghum and other crops.
+Some hybrids have short enough maturity (95 day range) that can fit the production system on late plantings, but don't cut yourself short on maturity-and remember that short-season corn still has a highly intense water requirement.
+One company agronomist suggests that in Lamb Co. a corn maturity hybrid should be planted such that black layer can be obtained no later than October 15, which is only ~10 days before the average killing frost date at Littlefield.

-As a guideline from private industry, one seed company offers that corn hybrids south of U.S. Highway 70 with a relative maturity (RM) of ~112-115 days should be planted by June 20; ~105 days RM, planted by June 25; 98-100 days RM, planted by July 5; and 92 days RM (planted by July 10).
+As a guideline from private industry, one seed company offers that corn hybrids south of U.S. Highway 70 with a relative maturity (RM) of ~112-115 days should be planted by June 20; ~105 days RM, planted by June 25; 98-100 days RM, planted by July 5; and 92 days RM planted by July 10.
 This example is shared by district Pioneer agronomist David Peterson, and other companies should have a similar range of hybrids.
-Keep in mind again, however, that planting 5 days sooner in June (or early July) is worth 10-12 days in late September or early October in terms of heat units for maturity.
+Spring 2008 newsletters from Pioneer colleagues list examples of last recommended planting dates for Halfway, TX at July 4 for 93-day corn, and June 27, for 105-day corn.
+Keep in mind again, however, that planting 5 days sooner in June (or early July) is worth 10-15 days in late September or early October in terms of heat units for maturity.
 The risk you don't want to take is cutting yourself short on time to properly mature the crop, especially when the price is good.
-Corn for silage could be planted ~10 days later than the above dates for hybrids through about June 25, ~5 days later for hybrids planted near July 1 or later.